cloudaloe/data-obtainer/README.md

-# data-obtainer
+time# data-obtainer

-Application for obtaining growth-over-time info for a MySQL cluster.
+Application for obtaining growth-over-info for a MySQL cluster.
 Prerequisites separately installing a MySQL JDBC driver suitable for the MySQL databases at hand.

 ## License